rrcampbell-exe/taskmaster-pro/README.md

 ## Usage
 To add a new task, click the "Add Task" button in the left-hand column.
 When prompted, enter a task description and due date.
 As tasks are advanced, they may be clicked and dragged to the appropriate "in progress," "in review," or "done" column.
-All tasks are persistent via localStorage.
+All tasks are persistent via `localStorage`.

  ## Features
  - jQuery